roku674/FileSplitter/README.md

 # FileSplitter

-This was a hiring assignment So im publishing the code as they said it won't be assigned again.
+This was assignment just wanted to put the code out just in case its of use to anyone